Normal Lumbar Puncture

 Call your healthcare provider right away if any of these occur:

-Head or neck pain that does not go away or gets worse
+Head or neck pain that doesn't go away or that gets worse

 You feel less alert or have trouble waking up